omniverseusd/omniverseusd.github.io/src/chapter3/composition_arcs.md

 There are other ways and operators that can be used to determine how layer stacks and their opinions are combined together, here's an intuitive overview:

-* **Sublayers** - we've seen these already, similar to Photoshop layers.
+* **Sublayers** - we've seen these already in [the previous section](../chapter2/example_layers_attributes_time_sampled.md), similar to Photoshop layers.
 Each one can be backed by a USD file on disk and provide - according to their order in the layer stack - different opinions.
 * **References** - they allow to put entire layers under prims to maximize prims reuse
 * **VariantSet** - switchable states for a prim: think of multiple colors, materials and even different wheel rims for a car in a configurator scene
 * **Payload** - _lazily loaded references_: these can be loaded or unloaded at runtime on user request (think LoD - Level of Detail - a high resolution model can be avoided to be loaded entirely if it makes sense on an already-quite-heavy USD scene)